Azmekk/yt-dlp-web-app/README.md

   </div>
 </div>

-# Installation

-## Running as a standalone desktop app
-(Currently only windows is supported)

-1. Download the setup from [latest releases](https://github.com/Azmekk/yt-dlp-web-app/releases/latest).
-2. Install the app in your directory of choice and run the executable.
-3. App should now run as a standalone desktop app.
-4. Your downloads will be located in `_root_/app/Downloads` so you don't have to download them twice.

 ## Docker Deployment

 You can deploy the app using Docker by either pulling the image and running it with `docker run` or by using `docker-compose`.
 Here’s how to do both: